-If a police officer is talking to you, chances are, you’re already in trouble, whether you know it or not.
+If a police officer is talking to you, you have the right to remain silent.
 If it’s something more than a simple traffic stop, the police are eventually going to 1) ask for consent to search you, or your vehicle, or your house, or your belongings, and 2) talk to you about the crime they suspect you’ve committed.

 You can always refuse consent.
 Be nice about it, but be firm.
 When the police officer asks why, just tell them that you don’t consent to searches.
 Repeat ad nauseam.
 Go look up the explanatory videos on FlexYourRights.org for more info.